Vu0611/iris-detection/README.md

-# Iris Detection: Real-Time Gaze and Head Orientation Tracking
+# Iris Detection: Real-Time Gaze and Face Orientation Tracking

 ## Overview
 This project detects a person’s **iris** and **head orientation** in real time using **MediaPipe face landmarks**.